-The Japanese bobtail is ancient cat breed commonly linked with Japan—and for good reason.
-These cats are a common sight in the streets of the country and have played a pivotal role in protecting Japan’s silk trade in the early 1600’s.
+The Japanese Bobtail is ancient cat breed commonly linked with Japan—and for good reason.
+These cats are a common sight in the streets of the country and played a pivotal role in protecting Japan’s silk trade in the early 1600s.

-Breed enthusiasts find the Japanese bobtail to be a quick learner and the breed is soft-spoken but will often vocalize when spoken to.
-Most bobtails are very playful and some have a tendency to carry around a ball in their mouth—much like popular retrievers of the canine world.
+Breed enthusiasts find the Japanese Bobtail to be a quick learner.
+The breed is soft-spoken but will often vocalize when spoken to.
+Most Bobtails are very playful and some have a tendency to carry around a ball in their mouth—much like popular retrievers of the canine world.

 Common Health Problems

 There are very few health problems commonly associated with this cat breed.
 In general, the Japanese Bobtail is considered to be very healthy and not overly prone to any particular disorder or disease.